ontola/solid-search-community-server/README.md

 ## Acknowledgements

-- Thanks to the NLNet Search & Discovery grant for making a financial contribution to this project!
+- Thanks to the NLnet Search & Discovery grant for making a financial contribution to this project!
 - Thanks to Joachim Van Herwegen and Ruben Verborgh for [helping out](https://github.com/CommunitySolidServer/CommunitySolidServer/issues/275) with the integration with Solid-Community Server.
 - Thanks to Ruben Verborgh, Jos van den Oever and Thom van Kalkeren for helping out with the architectural design.
 - Powered by amazing Rust libraries, most notably Tantivy, Actix and Rio_turtle.